 But you don't necessarily have to eat more to reach this calorie surplus; you can choose nutritious, calorie-dense foods.
 For example, a three-ounce portion of salmon and 10 raw almonds adds almost 250 calories into your daily diet.

-Using an app, like MyPlate Calorie Counter, can help you keep track of your meals and ensure you're eating enough and getting the right nutrients to support your fitness goals.
+Using an app can help you keep track of your meals and ensure you're eating enough and getting the right nutrients to support your fitness goals.

 4. You’re Not Getting Enough Sleep

 When you don't get enough sleep, your mental and physical wellbeing suffers.
 And so does your ability to build muscle.